Media Arts Centre

 Drama and Performance Spaces

-If you’re a passionate theatre and drama student, you can explore your creative flare in our drama studio and Nexus Theatre.
+If you’re passionate about acting and performance you can explore your creative flare in our drama studio and Nexus Theatre.

 Our theatre and drama studios are used by Fringe World and we often host events from all over WA here.Nexus Theatre